JBGruber/rollama/README.md

 query("Why is the sky blue?
 Answer with one sentence.")
 #>
 #> ── Answer from llama3.2:3b-instruct-q4_1 ───────────────────────────────────────
-#> The Earth's sky looks blue because of something called light, which bounces off
+#> The sky looks blue because of something called light, and when it comes from the
-#> tiny things in the air and comes back to us as blue!
+#> sun, it scatters and goes all around up in the air, making it look blue!
 ```

 ## Easy query generation